Malabar Headland National Park

 Read more about Malabar Headland National Park

-Tucked between public beaches and parks, Malabar Headland's natural landscape is dominated by towering cliffs, sandstone escarpments and remnant heritage structures.
-Get away from the urban crowds and discover expansive views of the headlands north to Bondi and south to La Perouse.
-During whale watching season, keep your eye out for humpback whales cruising along the Pacific Ocean.
+Tucked between public beaches and parks, the natural landscape is dominated by towering cliffs, sandstone escarpments and remnant heritage structures.
+Get away from the urban crowds and discover expansive views all the way north to Bondi and south to La Perouse.

 ANZAC Rifle Range